-One of the first problems encountered by the beginner is the conversion of published faceting designs to a form suitable for materials other than quartz.
-Virtually all published designs use angles which have been optimized for quartz, and since other materials have different refractive indices and critical angles, they require cutting their facets at different angles.
+One of the first problems beginning faceters encounter is converting published faceting designs to forms suitable for materials besides quartz.
+Virtually all published designs use angles optimized for quartz.
+Since other materials have different refractive indices and critical angles, they require cutting their facets at different angles.
 These must differ from the original design in order to optimize optical performance or avoid a “fish eye” stone.